joelhooks/joelhooks-com/source/_posts/2013-08-18-configuring-dependency-injection-in-angularjs.markdown

 For all practical purposes you will likely never need to use `provider` unless you are a control freak.
 In most circumstances a `factory` or `service` will suffice, but it is nice to know that `provider` is there, if you needed that level of explicit control for some reason.

+One thing to note about providers is that the provider is *available during **configuration phase** of a module*.
+While I haven't found a specific use case for this, it is something to have in your toolbox.

 ### A little trick for dynamic dependencies